Merkoba/Hue/configuration.md

 >Url lengths beyond this are ignored by the system.
 This is to avoid triggering actions on urls that are likely wrong or meant as an attack.

 "max_stored_images"
 >The amount of most recent images to have stored in a room.
-Each room has an array of images stored, when the array's length surpasses this number, the oldest image in it will get deleted.

 "max_stored_videos"
 >The amount of most recent videos to have stored in a room.
-Each room has an array of videos stored, when the array's length surpasses this number, the oldest image in it will get deleted.

 "settings_default_highlight_current_username"
 >Whether current username triggers a highlight by default.